doodad-labs/waf/README.md

+> [!IMPORTANT]
+> Development Notice: This project is pre-release software.
+Use development builds at your own risk.

 # waf *(to be named)*

 A high-performance, standalone **Web Application Firewall (WAF) proxy** that sits between the internet and any backend server (PHP, Node.js, Rust, Wordpress, Etc.).